Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 What happens depends on the health insurance you had while you waited:

 - **If you had [public health insurance](/glossary/gesetzliche%20Krankenversicherung)**, you can get a refund from your health insurer.
 You can use your refund to pay the KSK.
 The cost will be almost the same.
-If you earn over {{GKV_HÖCHSTBEITRAG_MIN_INCOME|cur}}€ per year, you could pay a little more.
+If you earn over {{GKV_MAX_INCOME|cur}}€ per year, you could pay a little more.
 - **If you had [private health insurance](/glossary/private%20Krankenversicherung)**, you can *sometimes* get a refund from your health insurer.
 You can use your refund to pay the KSK backpayments.
 If you don't get a refund, you will pay twice for your health insurance for the months you were waiting.
 - **If you had [expat health insurance](/glossary/Expat%20health%20insurance)**, you can *sometimes* get a refund from your health insurer.